Marie-Anne Detourbay

-Marie-Anne Detourbay (18 January 1837 – 21 January 1908) was a French demimondaine and salon hostess.
+Marie-Anne Detourbay (18 January 1837 – 15 January 1908) was a French demimondaine and salon hostess.
 She was a famous courtesan during the Second Empire, and also hosted a literary salon which had some influence during the Second Empire and the Third Republic.
 She is also known for her relationship with Jules Lemaître.

 Early life

 Marie-Anne Detourbay, was born on rue Neuve (later rue Gambetta), Reims into a poor, large family.
 Her mother was a cloth burler and her father unknown.
 From age eight she was employed to rinse champagne bottles.

 When Detourbey's mother married a man named Rixe, who was a carpenter, life became easier.
 Marie-Anne was able to pursue an education up to the age of 13 when Rixe died.
 Detourbey then resumed rinsing champagne bottles.

 Marie-Anne took the first opportunity she could to leave Reims, which presented itself when a friend invited her to move to Paris together.
 In Paris, she assumed the name Jeanne de Tourbey and soon became part of the Parisian demimonde.
 She continued to use her mother's surname of Detourbey, but at times wrote it as "De Tourbay" or "Detourbay".

-It was at this point, she had a documented exchange with Alexander Dumas fils:
+It was at this point that she had a documented exchange with Alexander Dumas fils:

 Jeanne: "You know I have come to Paris to educate myself.
 I want to learn."

 Dumas fils: "And why?
 For what need had so pretty a child of education?"

 Jeanne: "Because one day Paris must be at my feet."